mzaman/laravel-api-response/README.md

 # Laravel API Response

 A flexible and scalable API response handling package for Laravel, designed to provide a standardized approach for handling success, error, validation, and custom responses.
-It supports localization, customization of messages, pagination, and metadata for API responses.
+It supports **localization**, **customization** of messages, **pagination**, and **metadata** for API responses.

----

 ## Installation